elanatframework/Web_forms_classes/javascript/README.md

-**WebForms.js** is an Isomorphic class that can be executed on both the server and client side.
+**WebForms.js** is an isomorphic class that can be executed on both the server and client side.

 This is the commander class and should not be confused with the client-only WebFormsJS Executor library.